youngathpark1/Music-Genre-Classification-Capstone-Project/README.md

 For this project, I decided incorporate three stages of modeling.
 First, I applied traditional classifiers such as Logistic Regression, KNN, Random Forests, SVM, Gradient Boost, and XGBoost using features that I extracted.

-Second, I derived what are known as Mel-Spectrograms for all my music audio samples, which are visual rerepresentation of sound.
-Mel-speectrograms can be treated like images so I fed these through a Convolutional Neural Networks.
+Second, I derived what are known as Mel-Spectrograms for all the music audio samples, which are visual rerepresentation of sound.
+Mel-speectrograms can be treated like images so I fed these through a Convolutional Neural Network model.

-Lastly, since music is essentially a sequential information over a duration of time, I applied a hybrid approach of combining convolutional layers and recurrent layers (GRU).
+Lastly, since music also contains sequential information over a duration of time, I applied a hybrid approach of combining convolutional layers and recurrent layers (GRU).
+Based on my research, this approach is becoming common in the field of voice, speech, and music recognition.

-For the last two deep learning models, since 1,000 samples were not nearly enough, I had to create mini-samples by slicing each 30 sec sample into 10 different 3 sec mini-samples.
+For the last two deep learning models, it's important to note that since 1,000 samples were not enough to train deep learning models, I had to create mini-samples by slicing each 30 sec sample into 10 separate 3 sec mini-samples.
 By doing so, I was able to expand my entire dataset from 1,000 samples to 10,000 samples.

 ----
 # Evaluations